NegatioN/BattleRiteStats/_characters/destiny.md

       name: Expansion Pack
       type: control
     - color: yellow
+      description: Allies that move through Plasma Wall have movement speed increased by 30 and are granted a Shield for 3.5.
+The Shield absorbs up to 16 damage.
+      icon: 14568f096fcd91f488876796605f5063
+      name: Plasma Booster
+      type: mobility
+    - color: green
+      description: Firing Power Blaster through a Plasma Wall increases the range by 30 and grants you a shield absorbing 10 damage on hit.
+      icon: 87c684273ffea0845863a8f80b904890
+      name: Plasma Infusion
+      type: survival
+    - color: pink
+      description: Increases maximum Silence duration caused by Spell Block from 0.8 to 1.5.
+      icon: 9ed50d63cfb9fc74f92a64fab5cb6259
+      name: System Shock
+      type: control
+    winrate: '66.7'
+  - damage: '5.8'
+    disable: '0.8'
+    energy: '2.8'
+    num: 3
+    protection: '0.7'
+    skills:
+    - color: red
+      description: Sky Strike deals 6 bonus damage.
+Also increases its radius by 10.
+      icon: 1d95f324f635c9447a68299999e8597e
+      name: Blast Processing
+      type: offense
+    - color: grey
+      description: Magnetic Orb can be recast to leap to target location, knocking nearby enemies back upon landing.
+Magnetic Orb form is then resumed for the remaining duration, but you are unable to deal damage.
+      icon: 32189e52d279bcc498ede10b3d3ff6d1
+      name: Dispatch
+      type: mixed
+    - color: pink
+      description: Mega Sphere roots for 1 and reduces its cooldown by 3.
+      icon: 751839d4f58db9445aa7fc86411521a1
+      name: Expansion Pack
+      type: control
+    - color: yellow
+      description: Allies that move through Plasma Wall have movement speed increased by 30 and are granted a Shield for 3.5.
+The Shield absorbs up to 16 damage.
+      icon: 14568f096fcd91f488876796605f5063
+      name: Plasma Booster
+      type: mobility
+    - color: pink
+      description: Increases maximum Silence duration caused by Spell Block from 0.8 to 1.5.
+      icon: 9ed50d63cfb9fc74f92a64fab5cb6259
+      name: System Shock
+      type: control
+    winrate: '66.7'
+  - damage: '4.7'
+    disable: '0.6'
+    energy: '2.5'
+    num: 3
+    protection: '1.2'
+    skills:
+    - color: red
+      description: Sky Strike deals 6 bonus damage.
+Also increases its radius by 10.
+      icon: 1d95f324f635c9447a68299999e8597e
+      name: Blast Processing
+      type: offense
+    - color: green
+      description: Sky Strike grants you a shield that absorbs up to 14 damage and absorbs an additional 8 damage for each enemy hit.
+Lasts for 4.
+      icon: 1d95f324f635c9447a68299999e8597e
+      name: Energy Conversion
+      type: survival
+    - color: pink
+      description: Mega Sphere roots for 1 and reduces its cooldown by 3.
+      icon: 751839d4f58db9445aa7fc86411521a1
+      name: Expansion Pack
+      type: control
+    - color: yellow
       description: Increases Magnetic Orb duration by 0.5 and its movement speed bonus by 20.
       icon: 32189e52d279bcc498ede10b3d3ff6d1
       name: Globetrotter
+      type: mobility
+    - color: yellow
+      description: Allies that move through Plasma Wall have movement speed increased by 30 and are granted a Shield for 3.5.
+The Shield absorbs up to 16 damage.
+      icon: 14568f096fcd91f488876796605f5063
+      name: Plasma Booster
+      type: mobility
+    winrate: '33.3'
+  - damage: '7.7'
+    disable: '0.9'
+    energy: '4.0'
+    num: 3
+    protection: '1.0'
+    skills:
+    - color: green
+      description: Sky Strike grants you a shield that absorbs up to 14 damage and absorbs an additional 8 damage for each enemy hit.
+Lasts for 4.
+      icon: 1d95f324f635c9447a68299999e8597e
+      name: Energy Conversion
+      type: survival
+    - color: pink
+      description: Mega Sphere roots for 1 and reduces its cooldown by 3.
+      icon: 751839d4f58db9445aa7fc86411521a1
+      name: Expansion Pack
+      type: control
+    - color: yellow
+      description: Allies that move through Plasma Wall have movement speed increased by 30 and are granted a Shield for 3.5.
+The Shield absorbs up to 16 damage.
+      icon: 14568f096fcd91f488876796605f5063
+      name: Plasma Booster
       type: mobility
     - color: green
       description: Firing Power Blaster through a Plasma Wall increases the range